 Similar to photography, most of us are now used to taking videos with our phones.
 Here again, though, the real thing will typically produce better results, to the point that you’ll adore your travel videos (as opposed to forgetting about them in your cluttered phone media library!).

 Just for the kids?
-Pop on over and see our guide to the best kids action cameras, perfect for amateur filming on your next vacation.
+Pop on over and see our guide to the best kids action cameras, perfect for amateur filming on your next vacation, or if you’ll be heading to the beach, check out our favourite underwater kid’s action cameras.

 Nothing quite beats having a great book while on vacation.
 Whether you’re going to read it on a beach (or in some other relaxing location), or you simply want something to do on a long plane or train ride, it’s something you may well count as an essential on your packing list.